notjacobjun/Solitude-admin/README.md

 ## Background

-This project uses spring-boot postgres and firebase.
+This project uses spring-boot(2.4.2), postgres and firebase auth.

 It generates BookingEvents from the user so that the admin can verify and check in users while also having the ability to checkout the users.